-Use of Labels Such as Biotech-Free, Non-Biotech, "GMO-Free", or "Non-GMO": A voluntary "non-GMO" label is permitted if the product is 100-percent non-biotech.
-As a zero tolerance standard applies, any products testing positive for "GMOs" will be a violation of labeling standards.
-Therefore, MFDS discourages "non-GMO" or "GMO-free" labeling to prevent the misuse of such labels.
-MFDS does not allow these claims for a product that does not have a commercially available biotech counterpart, or for products containing non-GM ingredients which comprise less than 50% of total ingredients.
+Use of Labels Such as Biotech-Free, Non-Biotech, "GMO-Free", or "Non-GMO":

+A voluntary "Non-GMO" or "GMO Free" claim is permitted when the contents of raw ingredients subject to biotech labeling are 50% or higher or when such ingredient is the top ingredient in volume of the product.
+In this case, MFDS applies a zero tolerance standard so any products testing positive for "GMOs" will be a violation of labeling standards.
+MFDS does not allow these claims for products that do not have a commercially available biotech counterpart, or for products containing non-GE ingredients as a minor ingredient (i.e. less than 50%).